LyndonSimpson/Test-Technique-SESAME-Lyndon/API/README.md

-Readme backend

-This directory is the back-end for the web app.
-It connects to mongoDB ATLAS (cloud service) to store user account information (create and read for mail and password).
-It also retrieves articles accessible only to a connected user from builder.io.
-All this logic is run through a router containing all 3 routes : create a new user, login as a registered user, retrieve articles from builder.io.

-The API is simple but the structure was thought out as to accomodate more logic in the case of expansion.

-The server uses express.

-For security, passwords are hashed using bcrypt, and it is only the hashed password that is stored in the mongoDB ATLAS cluster.
+# Backend API for Web App

+## Introduction

+This repository contains the backend API for a web application.
+The API is designed with a simple yet expandable structure, connecting to MongoDB Atlas for storing user credentials and interfacing with Builder.io to retrieve articles for authenticated users.

+## Features

+- **User Authentication**: Handles creating new user accounts and logging in with email and password.
+- **Content Retrieval**: Fetches articles from Builder.io accessible only to connected users.
+- **Security**: Utilizes bcrypt for hashing passwords before storing them in the MongoDB Atlas cluster.
-For secure sessions, a token is stored in the localstorage on the client side using JWT.
+- **Session Management**: Implements JWT for secure token storage on the client side.

+## Technologies

+- **Express.js**: The server framework for handling HTTP requests.
+- **MongoDB Atlas**: Cloud database service used for storing user data.
+- **Bcrypt**: For password hashing.
+- **JSON Web Token (JWT)**: For managing user sessions.

+## Getting Started

+### Prerequisites

+Before running the server, make sure you have [Node.js](https://nodejs.org/) installed on your machine.

+### Installation

+1. Clone the repository to your local machine.
-First, you need to install dependencies from package.json using "npm install" in 'API' directory.
+2. Navigate to the 'API' directory.
+3. Install the necessary dependencies:

+    ```shell
+    npm install
+    ```

-Create a .env file in the API directory.
-This .env file will need to have all the credentials shown in the example file .env.example.
+4. Create a `.env` file in the API directory.
+Use the `.env.example` as a template to add your credentials:

-When all dependencies are installed sucessfully and the ".env" file is setup with the actual credentials, you can launch the server running 'node dev index.js' from the API directory.
-If the server is correctly launched it will show "listening on port 3000" in the console and if it connects sucessfully to mongoDB ATLAS cluster the console will show "DB connected".
+    ```shell
+    cp .env.example .env
+    ```

+5. Fill in the `.env` file with your actual credentials for MongoDB Atlas and other services.

+### Running the Server

+1. Start the server with the following command:

+    ```shell
+    node dev index.js
+    ```

+2. Upon successful launch, the console will display:

+    ```
+    listening on port 3000
+    ```

+3. Once connected to the MongoDB Atlas cluster, the console will confirm:

+    ```
+    DB connected
+    ```

+## License

+[INSERT LICENSE HERE]

+## Contact

+For any additional questions or comments, please contact [Lyndon](lyndon.simpson1@gmail.com).

+---

+Thank you for using our backend API!